microsoft/pxt-calliope/docs/device/foil-circuits.md

 The large holes at the bottom of the board are designed to attach alligator/crocodile clips to create electrical circuit with other components.

-If you do not have crocodile clips at hand, dyou can use wires or even Aluminium foil to acheive the same result.
+If you do not have crocodile clips at hand, you can use wires or even Aluminium foil to achieve the same result.
-We will show you how to connect the @boardname@ to headphones using Alumunium foil and tape.
+We will show you how to connect the @boardname@ to headphones using Aluminium foil and tape.

 https://youtu.be/mhXYyPuvpz0